Pablo-Mdz/OLINA-webpage/README.md

 npm run dev
 ```

+4. Environment Variables

+Before running the application, ensure that you copy the **.env.template** file and rename it to **.env.** This will allow you to configure the environment variables needed for both the backend and frontend.

 ---

 ### Development Environment Setup

-For development, we’ve used MongoDB through Docker.
+For development, we’ve used MongoDB through [Docker](https://www.docker.com/).
 This allows each developer to have a local database where they can make all the necessary changes for their tasks without affecting the production database.

 Docker Installation